-Have you ever wanted a heating pad, or an electric blanket or even a water bottle, but didn’t have one, or they were too expensive, or took up too much room?
-No problem!
-These microwave bags are perfect for those aches, pains and actually have so many uses.
-Did you know they can also be put in the freezer to be used as a cold press also?!
+Have you ever wanted a heating pad, an electric blanket, or even a water bottle, but didn’t have one, or they were too expensive, or took up too much room?

-From the freezer they are great for: sprains, bumps, bruises, and anytime a cold press is helpful.
 So come along and let’s make up some very easy sew OR no-sew rice bags.

-Also, if you have pets to warm up, or I even read that some mom’s use these against the tummy of a colicky baby for quick relief (check with your doctor on this one first please, and do not warm too much of course), these work wonders!
+I even read that some moms use these against the tummy of a colicky baby for quick relief (check with your doctor on this one first please, and do not warm too much of course).

-TIP*** When heating the rice bag, not matter what kind you make here, place in the microwave along WITH a cup of water (this will provide moist heat and prevent the rice from scorching in the microwave) and heat for approx. 1-3 minutes.
-Shake to distribute the heat and make sure it is not too hot before giving to a child particularly.
+TIP*** When heating the rice bag, no matter what kind you make here, place it in the microwave along WITH a cup of water (this will provide moist heat and prevent the rice from scorching in the microwave) and heat for approx. 1-3 minutes.

-For cold packs, place in freezer for at least 45 minutes to allow time for the rice to chill thoroughly.
+For cold packs, place in the freezer for at least 45 minutes to allow time for the rice to chill thoroughly.

-If you make the rice bags too small, they will lose the heat fast or chill very quickly.
+If you make the rice bags too small, they will lose heat fast or chill very quickly.

 EASY NO-Sew and Sew Rice Microwave Heating Bags